 The green and golden passion fruit are perfect for juices, and cocktails like passionfruit martini, passionfruit mojito.

 Can I use canned passion fruit juice?

-You can use canned passion fruit juice if you are entertaining a large group of people or if you can’t find fresh passion fruit in your market.
+You can use canned passion fruit juice in your passion fruit cocktail recipes if you are entertaining a large group of people or if you can’t find fresh passion fruit in your market.

 But remember that passion fruit juice in a can will very likely have added sugar in the juice, so it might be tricky to balance out the flavors.